 The local area has a diverse level of educational attainment.
 Figure 6 shows the region's educational attainment level for the population age 25+.
 More than 50% of the region's population age 25+ has a high school diploma or less.
-Only 6% of the region's population has an associate's degree and 19% has a bachelor's degree or greater.
+The previous plan's data showed that only 6% of the region's population had an associate's degree and 19% had a bachelor's degree or greater.
+Current data in Figure 6 indicates that 7% of the region's population has an associate's degree and 21% has a bachelor's degree or greater.
+This shows that the region is increasing in higher skilled individuals to support jobs that may require additional skill sets.
 Job posting analytics and employer engagement demonstrate that more jobs are requiring advanced education.
 Many local companies indicated that their minimum education requirement is a high school diploma/GED.
 The data in Figure 7 demonstrates a need to continue up-skilling individuals through adult education and post-secondary education.